eric-p-hutchins/code-dream/README.md

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~Fix frame rate of realtime video to not always use constant delay but only wait the difference between the time it took to draw and the frame time~~

 * ~~Don't duplicate the drawing calls, but instead, in the main file, split out a common draw function that uses a passed in renderer and